 Thanks to Big Data, computational leaps, and the increased availability of analytics tools, a new age of data analysis has emerged, and in the process has revolutionized the planning field.
-With the explosion of data and the increasing desire to leverage it as a competitive tool, companies are moving from looking in the rear-view mirror to what is in front of them – and even charting their own paths.
+With the explosion of data and the increasing desire to leverage it as a competitive tool, companies are moving from looking in the rear-view mirror to what is in front of them – and even charting their paths.

 In their book, Competing on Analytics, Thomas Davenport and Jeanne Harris describe the competitive advantage to degrees of information, or what they call intelligence.
 The authors divide these into two quadrants: those that are descriptive, or what I would call traditional or reactive, and those that are predictive, or what we would call revolutionary and proactive.

 Building on this we can further look at the progression from pure descriptive to past predictive to prescriptive and even what some call cognitive.
-As we continue along, the graph allows us to see what benefits each analytics type provide see (figure 1).
+As we continue along, the graph allows us to see what benefits each analytics type provides see (figure 1).

 Figure 1:

 As you up the X-axis and along the Y-axis, your competitive advantage increases.
-But wherever your processes land on the chart, all of these process and outputs are intended to support decision making.
+But wherever your processes land on the chart, all of these processes and outputs are intended to support decision-making.

 Depending on the stage of the workflow and the requirement of data analysis, there are five main kinds of analytics – descriptive, diagnostic, predictive, prescriptive and cognitive.
 The five types of analytics are usually implemented in stages and no one type of analytics is said to be better than the other.
-They are complementary, and in some cases additive i.e, you cannot employ the more sophisticated analytics without using the more fundamental analytics first.
+They are complementary and in some cases additive i.e. you cannot employ the more sophisticated analytics without using the more fundamental analytics first.

 Success lies in reconciling all of these approaches within the same strategic framework.
 It is important to understand that all levels of analytics provide value whether it is descriptive or predictive, and all are used in different applications.
-That said, those that are truly leveraging analytics for competitive advantage right now are using predictive analytics, and it is this type of analytics that is driving the revolution happening today in demand planning.
+That said, those who are truly leveraging analytics for competitive advantage right now are using predictive analytics, and it is this type of analytics that is driving the revolution happening today in demand planning.

 Descriptive Analytics

 This is the simplest stage of analytics and for this reason most organizations today use some type of descriptive analytics.
 The easiest way to define it is the process of gathering and interpreting data to describe what has occurred.
-For the most part, most reports that a business generates are descriptive and attempt to summarize historic data or try to explain why one event in the past differed from another.
+For the most part, most reports that a business generates are descriptive and attempt to summarize historical data or try to explain why one event in the past differed from another.

 In addition to reports, some queries and classification processes can fall into the category of descriptive analytics.
 We can use advanced machine learning algorithms at this level for more complex data mining and clustering which helps us prepare data for other types of analysis.